Signed in as:

 07) Gross Dullness: Loss of clarity of both your mind and meditation object.

 Gross Dullness refers to the experience of an extreme lowering of your ability to be aware of any experience.
 This is experienced as a loss of clarity in both your mind and your meditation object.
-Gross Dullness is a sign of progress in meditation and reflects the deepening of a meditator's samadhi (unification).
+Gross Dullness is a sign of progress in meditation and reflects the deepening of a meditator's samadhi (unification of mind/collectedness).
 It occurs as the meditator develops physical and mental relaxation, and they inadvertently over-calm the ability for awareness to know an experience.
-Gross Dullness is a right-of-passage for the meditator.
+Gross Dullness is a rite of passage for the meditator.
 It refines the meditator's skill in relaxing while maintaining a clear comprehension of their present experience.
-As you learn to balance the effort, the Enlightenment Factor of Right Effort will mature, and you will no longer experience gross dullness.
+As you learn to balance the effort, the Awakening Factor of Right Effort will mature, and you will no longer experience gross dullness.

 ......................................................